MingLin-home/gFM/README.md

 Installation
 ============
 gFM is a single python library.
 Copy gFM.py to your project root or directory in your PYTHONPATH environment variables.
-That¡¯s it!
+That's it!

 Quick Usage